kristoferlund/ic-siwe/packages/ic_siwe/README.md

 ### `siwe_login`

 - The `siwe_login` method is called by the frontend application after the user has signed the SIWE message.
-The method takes the user's Ethereum address, signature, session identity and nonce as parameters.
+The method takes the user's Ethereum address, signature, and session key as parameters.
 The method verifies the signature and Ethereum address and prepares the delegation to be fetched in the next step, the `siwe_get_delegation` function.
 - See: [`login::login`](src/login.rs)

 ### `siwe_get_delegation`